-Part of that planning is assessing what you can reasonably accomplish and what’s more of a pipe dream.
-But the only way to know which goal is attainable is to measure your results as accurately as you can and then make informed decisions about where you can go from there.
+Part of setting goals for your business is assessing what you can reasonably accomplish and what’s more of a pipe dream.
+However, the only way to know which goal is attainable is to measure your results as accurately as you can and then make informed decisions about where you can go from there.
 That’s why a set of key performance indicators (KPIs) is vital for any growing business.

 Let’s talk about the bottom line.
 At the end of the day, you want your business to turn a profit.
 The most basic and one of the most important KPIs is your overall revenue.
 There are plenty of great programs out there to help you organize your finances like Quickbooks, but if you can, it’s worth bringing in a professional bookkeeper to help advise on all financial decisions and manage them.